cityofaustin/Residential-Permitting/_projects/deck/define.md

 You will not be able to remove trees that are 19 inches or more in diameter and also considered heritage trees.

 Learn more about [protected trees and their construction requirements](/residential-toolkit/building-near-a-tree/).

-### Water Permits

-You need a water permit for water and wastewater, or drainage services.

-Residential customers adding water meters that are one inch in diameter or smaller are required to apply for a water/wastewater residential tap application.

-Residential customers adding water meters larger than one inch in diameter need to submit a water meter upgrade package to Austin Water’s Taps Plan Review Team.

-<br>Please contact Austin Water’s Taps Office by calling 512-972-0000 or email TAPappointments@austintexas.gov to schedule an appointment.

 ---